 Would music get robotic with the aid of a metronome?
 The answer is this: it depends on how the music gets arranged!

 While there are pitfalls to the use of technology in making music, time evolved.
-I know someone conservative and is still very much into analog production because there is natural beauty in imperfection!
+I know someone conservative who is likes the natural flow of imperfection in music, without using the metronome.

 In the meantime, I'll talk about exploiting the use of a metronome to an advantage.